 Reviving 400-acres of wetland habitat in San Pablo Bay.

-Audubon California is working with a number of partners to enhance 400 acres of tidal marsh habitat on the San Pablo Bay National Wildlife Refuge along Sonoma Creek.
-The project will benefit birds such as Ridgway’s Rails, Black Rails, and a number of marsh songbirds, along with the endangered salt marsh harvest mouse and native plants.
-Fish, such as coho salmon and steelhead, rely on healthy wetlands as habitat where juvenile fish can feed and grow.
+The project will benefit birds such as Ridgway’s Rails, Black Rails, migratory waterbirds, and a number of marsh songbirds, along with the endangered salt marsh harvest mouse and native plants.
+Fish, such as Coho salmon and steelhead, rely on healthy wetlands as habitat where juvenile fish can feed and grow.

 The Sonoma Creek runs from Sonoma County into the San Pablo Bay on the northernmost end of the greater San Francisco Bay.
 More than a hundred years of mining and agricultural operations have greatly limited the ecological function of these wetlands.
 Open water sediment from hydraulic mining during the Gold Rush caused a rapid buildup of mud flats which were subsequently turned into farmland, and maintained by levees.